BrewBlox/brewblox-documentation/docs/dev/reference/block_types.md

 The start channel is configured, and it will automatically claim the next three channels.
 To make this explicit, *DS2408* only reports valid start channels when set to valve mode.

+The *OneWireGpioModule* block can also drive motors, but for these, the *DigitalActuator* block can be used to control them.

 <<< @/node_modules/brewblox-proto/ts/spark-block-types.ts#MotorValve

 Referenced enum values: